miriam-cortes/shipping-service/README.md

   - Cost
   - Delivery estimate
   - Tracking information (when available)
+- Allow the user to select a particular shipping option for their order, the cost of which will be included in the order's total

 ### Testing
 - 95% test coverage for all API Controller actions, Model validations, and Model methods